What is Cradle to Cradle Certified™?

 Product designers, manufacturers and brands around the world rely on the Cradle to Cradle Certified Product Standard as a transformative pathway for designing and making products with a positive impact on people and planet.
 From fragrances to flooring, t-shirts and jeans to water bottles and window treatments, thousands of products are Cradle to Cradle Certified.
 What’s more, a growing number of brands, organizations and standards also recognize Cradle to Cradle Certified as a preferred product standard for responsible purchasing decisions.

 Currently in its third iteration, the Cradle to Cradle Certified Product Standard is rooted in the Cradle to Cradle® design principles established by William McDonough and Dr. Michael Braungart.
 Standard requirements are developed through a stakeholder engagement process with input from technical experts, market leaders and the public.
-Version 4 of the Cradle to Cradle Certified Product Standard will be available in draft form for public review and comment in summer 2019.
+Version 4 of the Cradle to Cradle Certified Product Standard is currently in development and is anticipated to be completed at the end of 2020 or early 2021.

 To receive certification, products are assessed for environmental and social performance across five critical sustainability categories: material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness.
 A product is assigned an achievement level (Basic, Bronze, Silver, Gold, Platinum) for each category.
 A product’s lowest category achievement also represents its overall certification level.
 The standard encourages continuous improvement over time by awarding certification on the basis of ascending levels of achievement and requiring certification renewal every two years.